PrismLauncher/prismlauncher.org/src/wiki/development/build-instructions/windows.md

    - Replace `(msystem)` with the msystem you're using (e.g. clang64).
 On 64-bit msystems, like *MSYS2 CLANG64*, you have to add `-x64` to the dlls.

-**If this doesn't work for you, please let us know on our Discord sever, or Matrix Space.**
+**If this doesn't work for you, please let us know on our Discord server, or Matrix Space.**

 ## IDEs and Tooling